Why planar cracks fragment into echelon cracks: Analysis with the classical variational model

-Notwithstanding these issues, our analysis shows that an energy split should not be needed for the present problem.
+Furthermore, our analysis shows that an energy decomposition should not be needed for the present problem.
 As shown in Fig.~\ref{Fig2}(e), even in the large-deformation regime, the determinant of the deformation gradient remains well above zero, indicating that material interpenetration does not occur and crack faces are not in contact; for small deformations, ${\rm det}(\mathbf{F})$ remains close to unity.
-Stress analysis further supports this conclusion.
-For planar crack growth (corresponding to the $0^\circ$ orientation in Fig.~\ref{Fig2}(a)), the first stress invariant $I_1$ is strictly positive ahead of the crack across the thickness, indicating a substantial opening mode; the normal stress component $S_{yy}$ is also positive.
+Stress analysis further supports this conclusion. { Stresses are evaluated on a circular arc of radius 0.02 mm in the local plane normal to the crack front, with the arc centered at the crack front.
+For each location $z$ along the crack front, stresses are sampled at angular positions \{-90$^\circ$, -45$^\circ$, 0$^\circ$, 45$^\circ$, 90$^\circ$\}, as illustrated in Fig.~\ref{Fig2}(a). } For planar crack growth (corresponding to the $0^\circ$ orientation in Fig.~\ref{Fig2}(a)), the first stress invariant $I_1$ is strictly positive ahead of the crack across the thickness (Fig.~\ref{Fig2}(b)), indicating a substantial opening mode; the normal stress component $S_{yy}$ is also positive.
 As an additional check, we computed the energy release rate, $G$, for both planar and echelon cracks using

-where $\mathcal{W}= \int_{\Omega_0} W(\bfF) \,{\rm d}\bfX$ is the total strain energy, $A$ is the initial crack surface area, and $\Delta A = A/50$ is the area increment.
-The results, shown in Fig.~\ref{Fig2}(f), demonstrate that the planar crack has a higher energy release rate and is therefore energetically favored, consistent with the phase-field predictions. \textit{We therefore conclude that the variational formulation, rooted in energy competition, is insufficient to predict echelon crack growth.
-To the best of our knowledge, this constitutes the first demonstration of a fundamental incompleteness in the variational phase field model of brittle fracture for large crack growth under tensile/shear regimes.}
+where $\mathcal{W}= \int_{\Omega_0} W(\bfF) \,{\rm d}\bfX$ is the total strain energy, $A$ is the initial crack surface area, and $\Delta A = A/50$ is the area increment. { The planar crack was generated geometrically, whereas the echelon crack geometry was generated with the strength-constrained phase-field model described in the next section.
+Specifically, a simulation with the strength-constrained phase-field model was first performed to generate the echelon crack configuration corresponding to $\Delta A = A/50$.
+An elastic analysis was then carried out on the resulting cracked geometry to compute $\mathcal{W}(u, A+\Delta A)$.} The results, shown in Fig.~\ref{Fig2}(f), demonstrate that the planar crack has a higher energy release rate and is therefore energetically favored, consistent with the phase-field predictions. { We note here the previous work of Mittelman and Yosibash \cite{mittelman2015energy}, who conducted a more comprehensive energy release rate analysis by introducing idealized geometrical echelon cracks, and reached the same conclusion.}

+We therefore conclude that the variational formulation, rooted in energy competition, is insufficient to predict echelon crack growth.
+Thus, contrary to the widespread belief in the literature, it should be considered fundamentally incomplete for predicting large crack growth under tensile/shear regimes.